sandyjoshi/react_reflux_demo/README.md

 # React Demo

-[React Startkit](https://github.com/wbkd/react-starterkit) is used for generating the repo.
+[React Starter kit](https://github.com/wbkd/react-starterkit) is used for generating the repo.
 This [Ui](http://material-ui.com/#/home) frame work is used.

 ## To Run